Russia v Ukraine (UEFA Euro 2000 qualifying): Aftermath

+Afterward, on the orders of the Luzhniki stadium administration, the goal Filimonov had defended during the second half was sawn into small pieces.

 The two Euro 2000 qualifiers remain the only time that Russia and Ukraine have played each other in an international "A" match, giving Ukraine the head-to-head advantage of one win and one draw.

 Following the start of the Russo-Ukrainian War in 2014, UEFA decreed that representative teams from either nation at club and international level cannot play against each other outside of knockout competitions.
 After the Russian invasion of Ukraine in 2022, the Russian Football Union has been suspended from FIFA and UEFA.